shurik179/personal-robotics-motor-controller/docs/specs.rst

 ICs by Infineon; please read the IC  datasheet for details of their operation.

 PRMC also contains an RP2040 MCU by Raspberry Pi.
-It is preloaded with firmware providing I2C interface, reading quadrautre encoders, and providing closed loop motor control.
+It is preloaded with firmware providing I2C interface, reading quadrature encoders, and providing closed loop motor control.

 Indicator LEDs